michaelgrn/OperatingSystems/README.md

 ***ListTest*** is a doubly-linked list written from the ground up in Java, with a test suite designed to test all possible permutations to ensure robustness of code and demonstrate test driven development.

 ***Shell*** is bash-shell written in C, with fork functionality (the Shell can open a copy of itself).
-Handles signals from the operating system enabling recursive use of itself.
+Performs signal handling to allow for nested instances of Shell.